yemi33/Aequitas/README.md

 ## Background
 There are 3 test generation strategies in our suite, namely Aequitas Random, Aequitas Semi-Directed and Aequitas Fully Directed.
 There are files to evaluate [Fair SVM](https://github.com/mbilalzafar/fair-classification) and Scikit-Learn classifiers trained on the same [dataset](http://archive.ics.uci.edu/ml/datasets/Adult).

+# ToDo
+1. Currently only supports csv files.
+2. Does not account for whether the user actually wants a retrained model or not.
+Default is the model is retrained.
+3. When the user navigates off the email page, web starts responding, and results does not get sent to user.

 # Credit
 This work is based on the technology developed in the following conference proceeding: